mozilla-services/docs/source/server-devguide/tests.rst

 A Services application must be tested in various ways:

 - unit and functional tests that are run locally
-- functional tests that are run on the dev, stage and productin cluster
+- functional tests that are run on the dev, stage and production cluster

 Writing unit tests